New hire checklist: A step-by-step guide to onboarding employees in Colombia [2024]

 • Seek their feedback on how you can improve the onboarding experience.
 Finally, keep in mind that your new employee now has a wealth of information about your onboarding experience.
 Ask for their feedback about how you can improve the process for future new hires.

-If you're going to hire employees, contractors, or remote workers in Colombia, you need more than just a new hire checklist: you need Rippling.
+If you're hiring remote contractors in Colombia, you need more than just a new hire checklist: you need Rippling.
+With Rippling, you can complete and verify background checks, send offer letters, and store digital documents—all from one centralized system.

-Rippling makes it easy to onboard and manage employees and contractors around the world—in one system that helps keep you compliant with local employment laws and regulations.
+Rippling makes it easy to onboard and manage your global workforce and keeps you compliant with local employment laws and regulations.

 Christina Marfice